NFC payment – New milestone in Payment Industry

 Security Risk for CDE

-There is Security Risk that can arise due to NFC Inherent risk like card number is in clear text, sharing of sensitive data with third parties.
+There is a security risk that can arise due to NFC inherent risk like card number is in clear text, sharing of sensitive data with third parties.
 There is a possibility that NFC security threats can exploit the vulnerability of the existing CDE.

 Reference: Multiple whitepapers and other sources including PCI SSC documents have been referred for this article.